 His successors (Muhammad II and Muhammad III) built the public baths and the Grand Mosque of the Alhambra.
 He and his successors renovated and constructed it between 1238-1358.
 The task of interior decoration was done on behalf of Yusuf 1.
 Yusuf and Muhammad V added the Comares Room, the Justice Gate, the Lions, the Hall of the boat, the Patio of the Lions, and the Baths to the Alhambra complex.

 In 1492, Queen Isabella and King Ferdinand ended the Muslim rule in Spain.
 They exiled Muhammad XII and held the foundation of the Catholic monarchy.
 The destruction caused by Moors affected the interior and furniture of the fortress.
 Later, Charles V (Spain’s ruler as Charles 1) modified the fort with a renaissance style.
 He built the Italianate palace at Alhambra.
 Pedro Machuca helped Charles V to design Charles V palace in 1526.
 They also replaced the Alhambra mosque with the church.
 They also built a queen’s dressing room and the emperor’s chambers.

 Fig. 3 Charles V palace Alhambra

-In 1812, Peninsular war and earthquake-affected badly the towers.
+In 1812, the Peninsular war and earthquake-affected badly the towers.
 Some of its parts were blown off by French forces.
 In 1828, Jose Contreras and Ferdinand started the work of its construction and restoration.
-In 1847, the son of Contreras stepped forward for its work after his father died.
+In 1847, the son of Contreras stepped forward for his work after his father died.
 Later, his death succeeded his son Mariano Contreras to continue construction.
-Contreras III death didn’t stop the conservation and restoration work in 1912.
+Contreras III’s death didn’t stop the conservation and restoration work in 1912.
 It continued throughout the 21 century by other Spanish architectures.

 Its name history: